DJBarnes/django-dump-die/docs/source/configuration.rst

 =======================================

-An "intermediate type" is a variable which may have useful properties for expanded output, but generally most users will only want to see the literal assigned value.
+An "intermediate type" is a variable which may have useful properties for expanded output, but generally, most users will only want to see the literal assigned value.

 Furthermore, some of these "intermediate type" objects have child members which recurse an unhelpful number of times, if each attribute is examined fully.

-When the tool encounters a defined intermediate type it will no longer recurse further, instead outputing a string representation as well as allowing examination of only the direct-child attributes.
+When the tool encounters a defined intermediate type it will no longer recurse further, instead outputting a string representation as well as allowing examination of only the direct-child attributes.
 For the sake of processing times, these direct-child attributes are not further expandable.